zsteinkamp/steinkamp.us/pages/posts/2022-01-08-Faderboard-Version-3.md

 You can also set each voice to its own left/right panning location.

-# touchOSC Integration over WiFi
+## touchOSC Integration over WiFi

 If you have an iPad and a Mac, you can use the software touchOSC to create a set of virtual controls to control zs Faderboard3 over wireless MIDI.

 Here's a long demo showing how that can work:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/P63R8BKQdMY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{% youtube src="https://www.youtube.com/embed/P63R8BKQdMY" title="YouTube video player" width="100%" /%}

 Download the touchOSC definition here: